 For most healthy adults, the Department of Health and Human Services recommends that you get at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity, or a combination or moderate and vigorous activity.
 Aim to do muscle-strengthening exercises at least two days a week.

 - Limit alcohol.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
+For healthy adults, that means up to one drink a day for women, and up to two drinks a day for men.
 One drink equals 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.

 - Don't smoke.
 Tobacco injures blood vessel walls and speeds up the process of hardening of the arteries.
 If you smoke, ask your doctor to help you quit.